Panama scores late goal, beats shorthanded U.S. 2-1 at Copa America after Weah red card - WTOP News

 Panama also finished a man short after Adalberto Carrasquilla was given a red card in the 88th for chopping down Pulisic from behind.
 The U.S. threw everyone forward in a desperate attempt to tie the game — including Horvath — but Panama held.

-Panama lost to Uruguay 3-1 and closes group play against Bolivia, a team with 13 straight Copa America losses going into Thursday night’s game against the Uruguayans.
+Panama lost to Uruguay 3-1 in its opene r and closes group play in Orlando, Florida, against Bolivia, a team with 14 straight Copa America losses after a 5-0 rout by the Uruguayans in the late game Thursday night.

-““I’m Super happy with the victory,” Panama said Thomas Christiansen said.
+“I’m super happy with the victory,” Panama coach Thomas Christiansen said.
 “I think it’s also well deserved, because we have read the game rightly.
 Even though they were missing a player for a long time, you had to score the goals to win this game.
 And when the score was 1-0, the situation was complicated, even if you played with one more, with the quality that the United States has shown.”

 Now, it’s the Panamanians — not the Americans — who have the upper hand to move on.